sp0x/torrentd/README.md

  - Firebase

 ## Querying
-You can run a scraping job with a given query using the `--query` argument.
+You can query using the `--query` flag.
-Simple text and pattern querying is supported.
+The query value can be:
+- Text
+- Range
+An example range is: `$phone:range(0000001, 0000010)`.
-An example pattern is: `$phone:range(0000001, 0000010)` this would use the values in the range of 0000001 to 0000010 for the field `phone`
-The current range value will be stored in the search instance, so each request increments the `phone` value.
+This would use the values in the range of 0000001 to 0000010 for the field `phone` The current range value will be stored in the search instance, so each request increments the `phone` value.

 ## Configuration